 7 Axioms for Expected Utility Theory

 For decision-making under risk, we require two additional axioms of desirable behaviour to develop a predictive or descriptive model.
-These additional axioms are continuity and the independence of irrelevant alternatives.
+These additional axioms are continuity and the independence.

 That gives us four axioms: